 Several of our MakeUseOf staff love Elementary, using it as their primary boot or as their preferred Linux distro.
 Elementary is rising in popularity and getting tons of cool updates that make it a robust system.
 Since it uses the GNOME desktop environment, it can also support Retina displays, but you might need to install the GNOME Tweak Tool to set it up right.

 One problem with running Elementary OS on a MacBook is the Wi-Fi.
 The OS does not come packaged with the necessary Broadcom drivers.
 You have two options to install it.
 If you can tether your phone to your computer and use the Internet, you’ll just need to automatically update the wireless driver.
 If you can’t, you’ll need to find the right Broadcom driver, download it, and install it via USB.
-Elementary Now has a full step-by-step guide in case you need help.
+Elementary Now has a full step-by-step guide [Broken Link Removed] in case you need help.

 Apart from Wi-Fi, Elementary OS works pretty well with Mac hardware.